Why You Should Think Twice Before Letting Your Kids Watch Netflix or Disney+ Alone

 Overstimulation

 As clinical psychologist, Dr. Johann D’Souza often says, “Challenge holds the opportunity for the greatest growth.”
 Children, at this crucial stage in their lives, need the opportunity to face difficult challenges more than anyone else.
-This type of slow, deliberate engagement is where real learning and growth occur—skills that kids will carry with them far beyond their screen time.

-On the other hand, when a child grows accustomed to getting plugged into their digital pacifier every time there is a difficult emotion or challenge, they are having their brain rewired into seeking instant gratification and the path of least resistance every time.This inevitably makes real-life experiences feel less rewarding.
-Suddenly, doing chores, looking someone in the eyes, reading a book, making their bed, cleaning up their room, and the most basic tasks that constitute a good person become more difficult than they should.
-In reality, these very tasks that make life worth living should be the center of focus of their life, instead of an overwhelming challenge to run away from and turn to a screen for consolation.
+On the other hand, when a child grows accustomed to getting plugged into their digital pacifier every time there is a difficult emotion or challenge, they are having their brain rewired into seeking instant gratification and the path of least resistance every time.
+This inevitably makes real-life experiences feel less rewarding.
+Doing chores, looking someone in the eyes, reading a book, making their bed, cleaning up their room, and the most basic tasks that constitute a good person become more difficult than they should.
+In reality, these are the very tasks that make life worth living and should be the bread and butter of their life, instead of an overwhelming challenge to run away from and turn to a screen for consolation.
 Once you take this step, and help them through it together, you will see incredible results.

 Practical Steps for Parents

 Don’t let your kids watch Netflix or Disney+ alone.
 Watch it with them and choose appropriate content that aligns with your values.
+Our reviews and lists can help with that.

 Reduce screen time as much as humanly possible.
 When there’s no other choice, at least show them something that helps them, not harms them.